 - It will take about two weeks for the fermentation process to be done.
 You'll notice the brine becomes foggy and bubbly.
 There will also be some foam on the top.
 If you didn't use a special fermentation lid for the jar, make sure to "burp" the jar once a day.
-This means you need to open the jar and leave it open for a few minutes to let the gas out.
+This means you need to twist the lid open, wait a few seconds, and twist to close it again.

 - Your pickles are ready when the brine clears out a bit.

 - Store your jar in the fridge or in a root cellar.
 Serve cold.

 1. Make sure to use small pickling cucumbers.
 The best ones are 3 to 4 inches long.
 If you grow your own, pick them in the morning and ferment as soon as possible.